oriri/Plants-4.0/README.md

-# IoT and 3D print for plants
+# IoT and 3Dprint modular design snippets for plant cultivation and associated lab equipment
+Work in progress started August 2020